-Package contents must comply with DOC Policy 440.000 Personal Property for Offenders.
+Package contents must comply with DOC Policy 440.000 Personal Property in Prisons.
 The following matrixes identify the type, value*, and amount of personal property authorized for incarcerated individual retention at the different housing security levels.
 Exceptions require Assistant Secretary of Prisons approval.

 - Maximum Allowable Personal Property Matrix – Men's Facilities (Attachment 1)

 - Maximum Allowable Personal Property Matrix – Women's Facilities (Attachment 2)